kataras/build-a-better-web-together/request-body-bind.md

 ##### Backend

-You can use the tag `form` if the name of a input of form starts lowercase.
+You can use the tag `form` if the name of an input or form starts lowercase.

 ```go
 package main